-- 12. (1) Goods and services may only be procured by way of - - (a) petty cash purchases, up to a transaction value of R500 (VAT included); - (b) written or verbal quotations for procurements of a transaction value over R500 up to R75 000 (VAT included); - (c) formal written price quotations for procurements of a transaction value over R10 000 up to R200 000 (VAT included); and - (d) a competitive bidding process for- - (i) procurements above a transaction value of R75 000 (VAT included); and - (ii) the procurement of long term contracts. - (2) The accounting officer may, in writingdirect that -
+- 12. (1) Goods and services may only be procured by way of - - (a) petty cash purchases, up to a transaction value of R500.00 (VAT included); - (b) one written or verbal quotations for procurements of a transaction value over R1 up to R1000.00 (VAT included); - (c) formal written price quotations for procurements of a transaction value over R1001 up to R30 000 (VAT included); and - (d) formal written quotations be sourced through bidding process whose value exceeds R30 000.00 but is limited to R200 000.00 inclusive of VAT.

-- (i) written or verbal quotations be obtained for any specific procurement of a transaction value lower than R500; - (ii) formal written price quotations be obtained for any specific procurement of a transaction value lower than R500; or - (iii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R75 000. - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
+- (e) a competitive bidding process for- - (i) procurements above a transaction value of R200 000.00 (VAT included); and - (ii) the procurement of long term contracts. - (2) The accounting officer may, in writingdirect that - - written or verbal quotations be obtained for any specific procurement of a transaction value lower than R1000.00; - (ii) formal written price quotations be obtained for any specific procurement of a transaction value lower than R1000.00; or - (iii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R200 000.00. - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
 When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction.